 More recently, we created Ellen Terry - Shakespeare's Leading Lady, a new memory play commissioned by the National Trust and performed in the barn at Ellen's final home at Smallhythe Place.
 We are currently planning to document the play with Gielgud Films.

-Our Emergency Shakespeare! show was performed with St John Ambulance at QUAD in 2009 and the National Theatre in 2010, before winning Best Live Event at the CIN 2010 Awards, where 1623 was also named Creative Business of the Year.
+Our Emergency Shakespeare! show was performed with St John Ambulance at QUAD in 2009 and the National Theatre in 2010, before winning Best Live Event at the CIN 2010 Awards, where 1623 was also named Creative Company of the Year.

 Learning projects, which include practical workshops and reflective discussions based on Shakespeare's plays, have taken place at schools, colleges, city academies, universities, libraries, community centres and company away days.

 Previous major learning projects include The Great Shakespearean Workout, which was awarded the prestigious London 2012 Inspire Mark for its innovative approach to combining Shakespearean verse and physical fitness.

 Patrons are award-winning playwright and National Theatre associate Mark Ravenhill, and leading Shakespeare expert Professor Carol Rutter at the University of Warwick.
 With their guidance and support, we continue to develop our work in exciting new directions.

 It was the year in which an amazing body of work called Mr William Shakespeare's Comedies, Histories and Tragedies was published.